noycohen100/MARCO-GE/README.md

 # MARCO-GE
-Marco-GE is a novel meta learning approach for clustering algorithm recommendation.
+MARCO-GE is a novel meta learning approach for clustering algorithm recommendation.

 Usage